The ULTIMATE resource for being a teenager.

 Challenge #3: Building Competencies

-- Many of these competencies will be available in your normal settings, like school, home or work
+- Many of these competencies can be developed in your normal settings, like school, home or work – others you have to search out

 - Some competencies you only need to be OK at, some you need to be good at and a few you will need to master